This post intents to provide the general guidelines to setup your environment to develop Apache Cordova apps for either Android or Windows.

 Visual Studio 2015/2017 include very outdated Android SDK and Cordova CLI toolsets, but you can use your own SDK version by setting the ANDROID_HOME value to your external Android SDK previously installed:

-Note that Visual Studio 2019 does not include Cordova support at all.
+Notice that Visual Studio 2019 does not include Cordova support at all because no cordova toolset has been released for it.